shierc/oTree/download.md

 * Solution: this occurs sometimes when the path contains non-Latin characters like `好` or `д`.
 Move the launcher to a file path without these characters.

-If you encounter any error during installation, please email chris@otree.org with the error message.